 Can I get a new mortgage to move house?

 Sometimes, porting your mortgage is simply not an option that will work for you.
-In this case, you may instead need to use the proceeds from the sale of your current property to pay off your existing mortgage and take out a new mortgage altogether on the new property – in other words, to remortgage.
+In this case, you may instead need to use the proceeds from the sale of your current property to pay off your existing mortgage and take out a new mortgage altogether on the new property.
+Signing up for a new deal instead of porting your existing mortgage when you move house can actually be beneficial if there are better options available than your current rate.

 Should I port or remortgage?

-Ultimately, whether it’s better for you to port your current mortgage or look for a new deal altogether will come down to a few factors:
+Ultimately, whether it’s better for you to port your current mortgage or look for a new deal will come down to a few factors:

 Get expert mortgage advice*